 How you eat and drink makes an environmental difference.
 B.C.’s Sheringham Distillery Seaside Gin is made from locally sourced grains and winged kelp, juniper berries, coriander, lavender, rose, lemon, and orange peel.
 It’s a distilled adventure that any spirits drinker will appreciate.
 At $39.91, it’s a great deal for a crafted spirit.

 Take the peanuts out of your man’s bar snacking.
 Organic Tradition’s baru seeds are harvested by indigenous peoples in the Brazilian Cerrado.
 They taste like peanuts but have no peanut allergens, so baru seeds can replace peanuts in curries and other dishes.
-The seeds’ striking mahogany-colored husk makes them an interesting bar snack and they deliver more protein and antioxidants than other nuts, making them a healthy alternatives to ordinary bar food.
-We talked with Organic Traditions’ Ally Mamlider about the baru seeds and the new baru pod-based flour the company will introduce in 2020.
+The seeds’ striking mahogany-colored husk makes them an interesting bar snack and they deliver more protein and antioxidants than other nuts, making them a healthy alternative to ordinary bar food.
+Listen to our conversation with Organic Traditions’ Ally Mamlider about this sustainable superfood.

 Originally published on December 13, 2019, this article was updated in December 2021.